Connect Create® 3 to NVIDIA® Jetson™ and set up ROS 2 Galactic

 -

-Connect micro-B end of the USB cable from Create® 3 robot to the micro-B USB port of Jetson.
+Connect USB cable from Create® 3 robot to the upstream USB port of Jetson.
 Then check if the static IP address is set by issuing

 ifconfig